aaronights/aarond.me/src/content/blog/art.md

 I sold my old car today.
 It's good to finally have it gone!
 It was never getting use now that I have the company car, and it's nice to be able to cancel the insurance.
 That green machine was the last car my dad bought and even drove, so it's a little bit of personal history that has gone.
 With work I spent a lot of time in that car, and even had some fun in it.
 Oh, the fun!
 But those details aren't things I can share here.
 Use your imagination.

 So, give me your curtain suggestions!
 All suggestions related to design and colour are appreciated - I have no trust in my own skills in this area.
-I’ll be having a go at stripping and painting the house, starting with the living room, but if anyone knows someone that can remove and install a kitchen?
+I'll be having a go at stripping and painting the house, starting with the living room, but if anyone knows someone that can remove and install a kitchen?
 Send them my way!